OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 We will migrate user access in these cases:

-  1. You have defined a `Custom User Role` it contains `LibraryVariableSetView` or `LibraryVariableSetEdit`, you have used this role to define the permissions for a set of users, and no other roles are granting those users access.
+  1. You have defined a `Custom User Role` and it contains `LibraryVariableSetView` or `LibraryVariableSetEdit`, you have used this role to define the permissions for a set of users, and no other roles are granting those users access.
 In this scenario, prior to this upcoming change. `LibraryVariableSetView` did not work as expected, because the users lacked `EnvironmentView`.
-  2. You are using a User Role that has `LibraryVariableSetView` or `LibraryVariableSetEdit` with different scoping to what the user is scoped to on the `EnvironmentView` permission, we must apply the same scoping they currently have on `EnvironmentView` to `LibraryVariableSetView` and `LibraryVariableSetEdit`.
+  2. You are using a User Role that has `LibraryVariableSetView` or `LibraryVariableSetEdit` with different scoping to what the user is scoped to on the `EnvironmentView` permission.
+In this scenario we must apply the same scoping they currently have on `EnvironmentView` to `LibraryVariableSetView` and `LibraryVariableSetEdit`.

 #### Not Affected Examples